rpm-py-installer/rpm-py-installer/docs/users_guide.md

 | VERBOSE | Verbose mode. true/false | false |

-## Note
+## FAQ & Note

+- Q. I ran by `pip install rpm-py-installer` or as a install dependency in `setup.py`.
+But the Python binding is not installed.

-- If pip's cache for rpm-py-installer is available and used, installing process was skipped.
+- A. If pip's cache for rpm-py-installer is available and used, installing process was skipped.
 Remove pip's cache directory or run `pip install` with `--no-cache-dir` option.

   ```
   $ rm -rf ~/.cache/pip